 We recently introduced a few ways to help our customers more easily share site maps and survey data to combat some of the communication difficulties inherent to any worksite.
 These include:

 2. View-only mode, a limited permission level for the Propeller Platform you can grant subcontractors, clients, and other third parties.
-View-only users can check out your most recent site maps, but are restricted from seeing or exporting things like specific measurements and design files.
+View-only users can check out your most recent site maps, but are restricted from seeing or exporting things like measurements and design files.

 With improved communication an ongoing project for us, we decided to make that the focus of this month’s Propeller Asks question:

 How do you deliver information from the office to field, and what obstacles do you face with that communication?